This last summer I died. Sort of.

 Everything.

 Moving my body.
 Getting out of bed.
-All interactions with people that required anything from me.
+All interactions with people that demanded anything of me.

 My friends who do not live nearby didn’t hear from me for months.
-I will forever send infinite blessings to the ones who checked in with me with a simple string of emoji hearts, the kind of contact that made no demands but invited, wordlessly, my response if I had the energy to give one.
-I answered in a string of hearts back and that was communication enough.
+I will forever send infinite blessings to the ones who checked in with me with a simple string of emoji hearts.
+Contact that made no demands but invited, wordlessly, a response if I had the energy to give one.
+I would usually answer with a string of hearts back and that was communication enough.

 I couldn’t bear interactions that required anything from me.
 I couldn’t tolerate small talk.
 I couldn’t summon a smile to put other people at ease.
 I couldn’t, and so I didn’t.

-All I could do was be very still.
+All I could do was be very, very still.

 It was so quiet.

-I was able to muster the energy for a walk on the beach with a friend who will never ask of me what I cannot give.
-I remember describing to her what it felt like, the stillness.
+Once during those long, quiet days I was able to muster the energy for a walk on the beach with a friend who will never ask of me what I cannot give.
+I remember describing to her what it felt like, this strange stillness.
 She said, with a question in her voice, that it sounded peaceful.

 I answered: “Not peaceful, quiet.
 Not flat, still.”

 And it was scary.
-The things that make me feel like me were temporarily (at least I hoped it was temporary) gone.
-I checked for Pleasure and it was also gone.
+The things that make me feel like me were temporarily (at least I hoped it was temporarily) gone.
+I checked for Pleasure and it too was gone.

 I waited and allowed myself to be buried.
 I surrendered to the nothingness and it was terrifying.

 Anyone familiar with clinical depression will probably recognize some symptoms.
-And it’s very possible that’s what was happening.
-If it had lasted much longer I would absolutely have sought out medication.
+It’s very possible that’s what was happening and had it lasted much longer I would have sought out medication.

 I checked in with myself all the time.
-Sending little tendrils of curiosity to see what was happening.
-Noticing there weren’t any changes I’d cautiously retreat with an “ok, but I’m watching you.”
+This - at least - was normal for me.
+I'm always experiencing a thing and simultaneously watching myself experience a thing.
+I'd send little tendrils of curiosity to see what was happening.
+Noticing there weren’t any changes I’d cautiously retreat, suspicious of the absence of feeling.
+Sending it an “ok, but I’m watching you.”

 They are what I turn to when things feel like too much.
-They are what I help other people turn to!
-And they are where so much emotional alchemy becomes possible.
-And emotional alchemy is a huge part of the pleasure work I do.
-But not here.
+They are what I help other people turn to.
+And those small moments of delight and presence are where so much emotional alchemy becomes possible.
+And emotional alchemy has always been a huge part of the pleasure work I do with others.

-What is the Pleasure Queen to do when there is no pleasure??
-What good advice could I possibly give others if it wasn’t working for me??
+What is the Pleasure Queen to do when there is no pleasure?
+What good advice could I possibly give others if it was no longer working for me?

-And here’s the thing.
-This pleasure work is actually about tuning into your yes and no.
+Here is the thing.
+Pleasure work is actually about tuning into your yes and no.

-“No” is a protection.
-My “no” stood in for me when I had nothing to give.
-My “no” was mostly silent because - while I often didn’t have the energy to SAY it - I had the energy to act on it.
-By turning away from conversations even if that might be confusing to others.
+'No' is a protection.
+My 'no' stood in for me when I had nothing to give.
+My 'no' was mostly silent because though I often didn’t have the energy to say it, I did have the energy to act on it.
+I acted my no by turning away from conversations even if that might be confusing to others.
 Even if that might be problematic.
 Even if that might fly in the face of what would be socially acceptable.
+(I was prepared to leave a trail of wreckage behind me.
+When pushed to our last, destruction no longer seems like such a big deal)

-I was a yes to rest.
+I was a 'yes' to rest.
 I was a yes to silently treading water at my favorite beach and feeling the salt on my skin.
 I was a yes to more rest.
 I was a yes to talking for hours (but only in person) with people who could hold space and didn’t demand that I receive reassurance or sympathy in order to make them feel better.
-And then stopping when I couldn’t anymore.
+And I was a yes to stopping when I couldn’t anymore.

 All of this work in following my yes and no prepared me for last summer, for dying.
 It prepared me to hold fast to my limits and not be swayed no matter how powerfully I could sense the expectations from others.
 And it made it possible to protect myself from the assault of forcing myself to do or be anything that wasn’t ready for doing or being.